GP1307/IBM-Applied-Data-Science-Capstone/README.md

 - Does the rate of successful landings increase over the years?
 - What is the best algorithm that can be used for binary classification in this case?

+## ChallengeS

+A company named Space Y asked us to:

+- Determine the price of each launch

+- Gather public information about Space X and

+- Create dashboards for the team train a machine learning model to predict successful Stage 1 recovery.

+This repository contains completed notebooks and python files for the capstone project : IBM Data Science Professional Certification.
 ## Methodology
   ### 1. Data collection methodology
   - Using SpaceX Rest API